 Section 2.
 Special Meetings.

-The Presiding Officer at any meeting shall be the President and in the event of his/her absence, the President shall designate one of the Vice Presidents to serve, or any other person upon a majority vote of the members present in person.
+The Presiding Officer at any meeting shall be the President or, in the event of his/her absence, the Executive Vice President.
+In the absence of both the President and the Executive Vice President, a presiding officer shall be chosen by a majority vote of the Directors present.

 Section 4.
 Voting Rights.

 Each member organization in good standing shall be entitled to one vote on each matter considered at any meeting of members.
 Each member organization shall appoint its Designated Representative.
 The Designated Representative will act on behalf of said member organization at any meeting of the members, and whenever possible should be an employee who has responsibility for the general administration of said member organization.
 The Secretary of the Board shall prepare a membership book containing a complete list of all members entitled to vote.
 At each meeting, the membership book shall be filed with the Presiding Officer of the meeting.
 Upon the demand of any member present at a meeting in person, the membership book, together with any mail-in votes that have been filed with the Secretary of the Board shall be made available for inspection prior to the vote on any matter.

 Should a member organization’s Designated Representative be unable to attend a meeting, that organization will be entitled to name a Proxy Representative.
 A Proxy Representative will have all the rights of the Designated Representative with the exception of filling a seat on the Board of Directors.
 A Proxy Representative must be an employee of the Designated Representative’s member organization.
 Proxy Representative assignments must be written and either hand delivered or received by mail by the Secretary prior to the opening of the meeting for which the Proxy Representative is assigned.
 The assignment of a Proxy Representative must be signed by the Designated Representative and the Proxy Representative.

 Section 6.
 Mail-In and Proxy Voting